Home Cocktails Cocktail Aviation

 Aviation Variations

-Aviation with Crème de Violette This variation adds a floral note and a more vibrant blue color to the cocktail.
+Aviation No. 2 This variation uses crème de violette to give the cocktail a more pronounced floral aroma and a deeper blue color.
 Swap: Replace maraschino liqueur with crème de violette.

-Aviation Sour This version incorporates egg white for a frothy texture and a richer mouthfeel.
+Aviation Sour This version adds egg white for a frothy texture and a richer mouthfeel, making it smoother.
 Swap: Add egg white to the original recipe.

 Pairs Well With